SD3004/surface-vision-transformers/README.md

       The data used for this project is in the zip files <i>regression_native_space_features.zip</i> and <i>regression_template_space_features.zip</i>.
 You also need to use the <i>ico-6.surf.gii</i> spherical mesh.
        <img src="./docs/g-node.png"
         alt="Surface Vision Transformers"
+        width="400"
+        height="300"
         style="float: left; margin-right: 6px;"/>
       </p>
 </details>

+**Training** and **validation** sets are available for the task of **birth-age** and **scan-age** prediction, in **template** and **native** configuration.

+However the test set is not currently publicly available as used as testing set in the [SLCN challenge](https://slcn.grand-challenge.org/) on surface learning alongside the MLCN workshop at MICCAI 2022.

-## Data preparation  training
+## Data preparation for training

-Further preparation steps are required to give right and left hemispheres the same orientations before extracting the sequences of patches.
+Once the data is accessible, further preparation steps are required to get right and left metrics files in the same orientation, before extracting the sequences of patches.

 1. Download zip files containing the cortical features.
 Data is in the format
 ```
-{uid}_{hemi}.shape.gii.
+{uid}_{hemi}.shape.gii
 ```

-2. Download the **ico-6.surf.gii** spherical mesh that was used for the preprocessing steps.
+2. Download the **ico-6.surf.gii** spherical mesh from the G-Node GIN repository.
 This icosphere is *by default* set to a CORTEX_RIGHT structure in workbench.

 3. Rename the **ico-6.surf.gii** file as **ico-6.R.surf.gii**

-4. Create a new sphere by symetrising the current righ sphere
+4. Create a new sphere by symmetrising the righ sphere using workbench.
+In bash:

 ```
 wb_command -surface-flip-lr ico-6.R.surf.gii ico-6.L.surf.gii
 ```
-5. Then set the structure of this new icosphere to CORTEX_LEFT
+5. Then, set the structure of the new icosphere to CORTEX_LEFT.
+In bash:
 ```
 wb_command -set-structure ico-6.L.surf.gii CORTEX_LEFT
 ```

-6. Use the new left sphere to esample the left metric files
+6. Use the new left sphere to resample all left metric files.
+In bash:
 ```
 for i in *L*; do wb_command -metric-resample ${i} ../ico-6.R.surf.gii ../ico-6.L.surf.gii BARYCENTRIC ${i}; done
 ```

 <details>
-  <summary><b> Example</b></summary>
+  <summary><b> Example of left and right myelin maps</b></summary>
       <p>
       Once symmetrised, both left and right hemispheres have the same orientation when visualised on a left hemipshere template.
        <img src="./docs/left_right_example.png"